-In this report, the Company presents financial measures in accordance with U.S. GAAP and also on a non-U.S. GAAP basis under the SEC regulations.
-Specifically, the Company presents the following non-U.S GAAP financial measures as supplemental measures of its performance:
+GAAP refers to generally accepted accounting principles in the United States of America.
+In this report, the Company presents financial measures in accordance with GAAP and also on a non-GAAP basis under the SEC regulations.
+Specifically, the Company presents the following non-GAAP financial measures as supplemental measures of its performance:

-- Adjusted net income or loss attributable to common shareholders; - Adjusted net income or loss attributable to common shareholders per basic and diluted share; - EBITDA; - · Adjusted EBITDA per Credit Facility; and - · Total selling, general and administrative expenses, excluding share-based compensation ("Adjusted SG&A").
+- Adjusted net income or loss attributable to common shareholders; - Adjusted net income or loss attributable to common shareholders per basic and diluted share;

+- EBITDA; and - Adjusted EBITDA per Credit Facility.